Introduction¶

 network is usable directly at boot time by

 the virtual machine.
-The other network is used afterwards to
+The other network may be used afterwards to

 provide public IP addresses.